koalatee/JamfProPrinterTool/README.md

 Obviously, Python 3 and the above required Libraries will be required on any system that runs this script.
 You can deploy a relocatable Python framework to support this.
 See Greg Neagle's [Relocatable Python Framework](https://github.com/gregneagle/relocatable-python) and the [MacAdmins Python](https://github.com/macadmins/python) for details.

 Then you'll need a Jamf Pro Account with CRUD to the Printer Object type.
+  * Add CRUD to Policies as well for policy creation/deletion when a printer is created/deleted
+  * This is designed to work if you have Category as "$BUILDING Printers" and Building as "$BUILDING"

 I encrypt the credentials using the cryptography.fernet module.
 To encrypt your credentials: